 |Directly citing a person or quoting a slogan or motto.

 |Martin Fowler has said, "We are still learning the techniques to write software effectively."

 |Using a term metaphorically, but only if it's not an established usage in the domain.

 |This configuration forms an "island" within the network that is not connected to the external network.

 Commas and periods with quotation marks

-American (and Google): See the section titled "Care and feeding of the emu."
+Recommended: See the section titled "Care and feeding of the emu."

-British: See the section titled "Care and feeding of the emu".
+Not recommended: See the section titled "Care and feeding of the emu".

 Exception: When you put a keyword or other literal string in quotation marks, put any other punctuation outside the quotation marks.
 In those cases, the quotation marks indicate an exact literal string, so don't add anything extraneous inside the quotation marks.
 However, in general, don't put quotation marks around an item that's in code font, unless the quotation marks are part of the item.

 Acceptable: If you enter "escape", the program crashes.